nasa/fprime/docs/Design/package-implementations.md

 Certain parts of F´ have different implementations that a project may choose from.
 The canonical example of this is a file system implementation.
 Projects may wish to use the stubbed implementation of the file system, the platform supplied standard implementation, or something project-specific like a flash chip or SD card.

-These packages are must be fully specified.
+These packages must be fully specified.
 Thus, every platform must specify a specific implementation for every package.
 These specific implementations may be overridden for a specific executable deployment or unit test.

 ## Requiring an Implementation